 This page was reviewed under our medical and editorial policy by

-You’ve likely heard the message time and time again: You must apply sunscreen to protect your skin from the sun’s damaging ultraviolet (UV) rays.
+Most people have heard the message: It's important to apply sunscreen to protect the skin from the sun’s damaging ultraviolet (UV) rays.
 Using sunscreen is the best way to reduce the risk of developing skin cancer, including melanoma.

-Natural sunlight is a major source of damaging UV rays, but there are other ways you may be exposed, too.
+Natural sunlight is a major source of damaging UV rays, but there are other ways people may be exposed, too.

 The three types of ultraviolet rays are identified as UVA, UVB and UVC:

 Ultraviolet A (UVA) rays are known to cause premature aging and wrinkles and may play a role in some skin cancers.
-These make up most of the sun’s rays that reach your skin.
+These make up most of the sun’s rays that reach the skin.

 Ultraviolet C (UVC) rays, the most dangerous, are absorbed by the ozone layer and don’t reach the Earth’s surface.